fd-col/fd-col.github.io/_tabs/about.md

 order: 4
 ---

-> Computer Science degree and seasonal SUP instructor.
+## Computer Science degree and seasonal SUP instructor.

+### Enthusiastic, powerful, out of the box thinker.
+Always thirsting after something new.
+I'm used to workin detached or close-knit collaboration.

 > Currently in Switzerland for an internship about XR development.
 {: .prompt-tip }